datastaxdevs/workshop-intro-to-graphql/README.md

 The status will change from `Pending` to `Active` when the database is ready, this will only take 2-3 minutes.
 You will also receive an email when it is ready.

+> Notice: you may see that, along with your new database, also a Token is created for you.
+> That's great: you can simply copy the token
+> values and store them somewhere safe and skip the next step!

 [🏠 Back to Table of Contents](#table-of-contents)